oumsofiane1/la_programming/meetup02/README.md

+**Meetup02 Array-Based Lists**

-Brodnik et al. seem to have been the first to describe the Rootish ArrayStack and prove a √n lower-bound like that in Section 2.6.2.
+*Brodnik et al. seem to have been the first to describe the Rootish ArrayStack and prove a √n lower-bound like that in Section 2.6.2.
 They also present a different structure that uses a more sophisticated choice of block sizes in order to avoid computing square roots in the i2b(i)